DIY Moss Terrarium

 We're Twig Terrariums, a verdant venture created by two old friends, Michelle Inciarrano and Katy Maslow.
 In our little studio in Brooklyn, NY, we create moss terrariums and other small worlds in antique, vintage, and new glass containers.
 Each terrarium is a miniature landscaped world with a unique scene and special inhabitants.

-In this slide show, we'll put together a terrarium using our Romantik terrarium kit, ($65) but you can easily use your own supplies and these instructions to create your own special terrarium.
+In this slide show, we'll put together a terrarium using a diy terrarium kit, you can easily use your own supplies and these instructions to create your own special terrarium.

 Gather your materials